Skip to main content Skip to main navigation Skip to footer content

 SAP Statuses and Implications

-The first term that student fails to meet the GPA and/or pace of progression standards will be placed on warning status.
-Student on a one semester/term warning period are not required to appeal to receive aid.
-Students with a warning status will be able to receive financial aid.
-However, student must meet SAP standards by the end of the warning period/term to continue receiving financial aid.
-Student that do not meet SAP standards by the end of the warning period/term, will be disqualified and may be eligible to file a SAP appeal for the following term.
+The first term a student fails to meet the GPA and/or Pace standards will be given warning status.
+Students with a warning status can receive financial aid during the warning semester.
+However, students must meet SAP standards by the end of the warning period/term to continue receiving financial aid.
+Students are encouraged to meet with their academic advisors and utilize campus resources to support them and their academic journeys at Fresno State.

 Maximum Unit Limit Warning